Space Force review: Netflix comedy lands on the snark side of the moon

-Welcome to Space Force.
-Netflix is putting The Office in uniform and imagining how a cosmic new branch of the US military will put Americans back on the moon.
+With Space Force, Netflix is putting The Office in uniform and imagining how a cosmic new branch of the US military will put Americans back on the moon.
 Armed Americans.
 It's one small step for man, one giant leap for war.

 The general may not know his astronaut from his elbow, but he's assisted by the technological genius of John Malkovich as a sinuous civilian adviser.
 Rolling his eyes so hard they practically have an orbit of their own, he's deeply cynical about the military program as he wrangles both the rigors of science and the chain of command.
 Immaculately turned out in precise suit and tie at all times, Malkovich brings a gravity to proceedings that adds a sheen of class even when the comedy gets silly.